assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft4.md

 The following priorities were used when designing the protocol.

-1. The first priority is to achieve high security.
+1. The first priority is to achieve *high security*.

-2. The second priority is to achieve a low network overhead; that is, few round-trips and a small data overhead.
+2. The second priority is to achieve a *low network overhead*; that is, few round-trips and a small data overhead.

-3. The third priority is to allow for low code complexity, low CPU requirements, and low memory requirements of the communicating peers.
+3. The third priority is to allow for *low code complexity*, and *low CPU requirements* of the communicating peers.

 Low complexity is always important to achieve high security.